Mar-Issah/Markdown-Previewer-/README.md

 If these commands print out a version number in the terminal, you are good to go.
 If not, you need to go ahead and install what is missing.
 For the purpose of this project, I used [Node](https://nodejs.org/en/)

 ### Installation
-This is a distribution version of the project and I created it outside the react environment using CDN links.
+This was created outside the react environment using CDN links.
 You can integrate the code into your existing project.

 <br>